mohammedowais2492/covey.town/README.md

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+### Note
+This project is private and to access it please contact any of the below mentioned collaborators.

+ahmed.moham@northeastern.edu [GitHub](https://github.com/mohammedowais2492)

+arya.am@northeastern.edu [GitHub](https://github.com/ameyarya)